 One advantage Demandware users have over others is that the platform allows you to specify new rules that place a noindex tag automatically on pages that share certain similar characteristics.

-This is especially handy right now, as in 2019 Google announced that they were changing things up in regards to noindex in general in a pretty big way.
+This is especially handy right now, as in 2019 Google announced that they were changing things up regarding noindex in general in a pretty big way.
 Now they – or rather their search bots – no longer automatically respect noindex directives, meaning that these need to be replaced with a noindex robots tag on an individual page by page basis.
 This makes Salesforce Commerce Cloud’s metatag rule functions even more potentially useful.

 - Broken links.
-Even in a more expensive platform like Commerce Cloud there’s no automatic link checker in place)
+Even in a more expensive platform like Commerce Cloud, there’s no automatic link checker in place)

 - Poorly optimised 404 rules and 404 pages.
 By this we mean for products that you no longer carry that have been removed from your site but are probably still linked to elsewhere across the Internet)

 - Keyword over optimisation, as a result of repetitive product descriptions.